How to Perform Software Product Testing: Process & Example

 • Share the product/business owner’s vision.
 Unless you know where the product is going and how it is going to evolve, the testing will be super limited.

-• Seek end user feedback.
-The next big set of people who test after you are the real time users.
+• Seek end-user feedback.
+The next big set of people to test after you are the real-time users.
 Know and understand what kind of problems they are facing.
-This helps you improve your test design so next time you know what to do to avoid them those problems.
+This helps you improve your test design so that next time you know what to do to avoid those problems.

 • Avoid technical debt.
-In a fast development and testing situation, it is easy to test exploratorily exclusively and loose the frame of reference for the future releases.
+In a fast development and testing situation, it is easy to test exploratorily exclusively and lose the frame of reference for future releases.
 Don’t let this happen.
-Maintain skeletal documentation so you can track, trace and measure
+Maintain skeletal documentation so you can track, trace, and measure

-However, for a product the test strategy has to change depending on the current life cycle stage the product is in and the changes to the market dynamics (new devices, new browsers, etc.).
-Product testing strategy needs to be much more flexible to change.
+On the other hand, for a product, the test strategy has to change depending on the current life cycle stage the product is in and the changes to the market dynamics (new devices, new browsers, etc.).
+The product testing strategy needs to be much more flexible to change.

 Recommended Reading

-5 thoughts on “How to Perform Software Product Testing – Detailed Process and Methods with Examples”
+5 thoughts on “How to Perform Software Product Testing: Process & Example”

 Leave a Comment